api3-ecosystem/dapi_workshop1_links/readme.md

 Looking for help or just want to hang with industry leading developers?
 Head to the API3 Discord and drop questions in the #dev-support channel: https://discord.gg/api3dao

-Also follow us on X: https://x.com/API3DAO
+Follow us on X for latest updates: https://x.com/API3DAO